sennahva/IoT-zonnscherm/README.md

 }
 ```

-3. Last i tried to debug the response, with te following:
+3. I also tried debugging the response using this code:
 ```
 Serial.println("Response:");
   while (client.available()) {